 Visit Chichester Cathedral

 St Richard was the bishop of Chichester and you’ll find a statue of him (made by Sussex sculptor Philip Jackson – based at Cocking near Midhurst) outside the cathedral.
-This year the cathedral is hosting a Produce Showcase on the 16th of June in the cloisters from 10 am and 1 pm.
+This year on Sussex Day, the cathedral is hosting an open air production of Hamlet with the Lord Chamberlain’s Men.

 Picnic at the Sussex Rapes